 Ten Benefits of Business Intelligence Software

-Over the last five years, a growing number of companies have invested in business intelligence software to help them centralize, better access and get a better understanding of key business metrics such as sales and to predict future performance.
+Over the last decade, many companies have invested in business intelligence (BI) software to help them gain a better understanding of key business and sales metrics, and to predict future performance.

-The economic downturn of the last few years slowed the growth of business intelligence (BI) software sales somewhat, but the sector still managed to grow during the recession, as companies were eager to make the most of limited resources with a BI solution that could help them be more efficient, spot areas ripe for cost savings and identify new business opportunities.
+The sector continues to grow as companies are eager to make the most of limited resources with a business intelligence solution that can help them be more efficient, spot areas ripe for cost savings and identify new business opportunities.

 Business Intelligence Benefits